-The applicable tax laws or interpretations thereof may change.
+The applicable tax laws, tax treaties or interpretations thereof may change.
 Furthermore, whether we have our place of effective management in Germany and are as such tax resident in Germany is largely a question of fact and degree based on all the circumstances, rather than a question of law, which facts and degree may also change.
 Changes to applicable laws or interpretations thereof and changes to applicable facts and circumstances (for example, a change of board members or the place where board meetings take place), may result in us becoming a tax resident of a jurisdiction other than Germany.
 As a consequence, our overall effective income tax rate and income tax expense could materially increase, which could have a material adverse effect on our business, results of operations, financial condition and prospects, which could cause our share price and trading volume to decline.
-However, if there is a double tax treaty between Germany and the respective other country the double taxation of income may be avoided.
-Thus, the detrimental tax effects should be mitigated by the application of the respective double tax treaty.

-We believe it is likely that we were a "passive foreign investment company", or a PFIC, for U.S. federal income tax purposes in 2019, 2020 and 2021, and we may be a PFIC in one or more future taxable years.
-U.S. shareholders may be subject to adverse U.S. federal income tax consequences in 2021 and in any future taxable year in which we are a PFIC.
+We believe it is likely that we were a "passive foreign investment company", or a PFIC, for U.S. federal income tax purposes in 2020, 2021 and 2022, and we may be a PFIC in one or more future taxable years.
+U.S. shareholders may be subject to adverse U.S. federal income tax consequences in 2022 and in any future taxable year in which we are a PFIC.

-We believe it is likely that we were a PFIC for U.S. federal income tax purposes in 2019, 2020 and 2021, and we may be a PFIC in one or more future taxable years.
+We believe it is likely that we were a PFIC for U.S. federal income tax purposes in 2020, 2021 and 2022, and we may be a PFIC in one or more future taxable years.
 In addition, we may, now or in the future directly or indirectly, hold equity interests in other PFICs.
 Under the Code, we will be a PFIC for any taxable year in which, after the application of certain look-through rules with respect to subsidiaries, either (i) 75% or more of our gross income consists of passive income or (ii) 50% or more of the average quarterly value of our assets consists of assets that produce, or are held for the production of, passive income.
 Passive income includes, among other things, dividends, interest, certain non-active rents and royalties, and capital gains.
-It is possible that we will be a PFIC in any future taxable year because, among other things, (i) we currently own a substantial amount of passive assets, including cash and securities that may give rise to passive income, (ii) the valuation of our assets that generate non-passive income for PFIC purposes, including our intangible assets, is uncertain and may vary substantially over time, and (iii) the composition of our income may vary substantially over time.
+It is possible that we will be a PFIC in any future taxable year because, among other things, (i) we own a substantial amount of passive assets, including cash and securities that may give rise to passive income, (ii) the valuation of our assets that generate non-passive income for PFIC purposes, including our intangible assets, is uncertain and may vary substantially over time and (iii) the composition of our income may vary substantially over time.